vminakov/yozik/README.md

 * New: integrate with mp3gain to normalize sound in downloaded files
 * New: download static ffmpeg binaries if it's not installed
 * New: provide a way to upgrade youtube-dl automatically
-* New: preferences menu - configure default download paths, naming conventions
+* New: preferences menu - configure default download paths, naming conventions, proxy settings, etc.

 ## License